5-choosability of graphs with crossings far apart: The proof of Theorem

-Therefore, $X$ satisfies (A7).
-Note that $v_{i+1}$ cannot be the element of $X'$ with the smallest index, thus $i+2=s$.
+Therefore, $B$ satisfies (A7).
+Note that $v_{i+1}$ cannot be the element of $X'$ with the smallest index, and thus $i+2=s$.
 As before, we exclude the case that $S$ can be colored by a color not belonging to $L(v_i)\cap L(v_{i+1})$, hence $S$ has a neighbor in $P$.
-By \refclaim{cl-2chord}, $S$ is not adjacent to $p_0$ or $p_2$, hence $S$ is adjacent to $p_1$.
-However, by \refclaim{cl-nosepq}, the $4$-cycle $p_1Sv_{i+2}p_2$ is not separating, and by \refclaim{cl-nochord}, $v_{i+2}$ is not adjacent to $p_1$.
+By Lemma~\ref{lemma-cl-2chord}, $S$ is adjacent to $p_1$.
+However, by Lemma~\ref{lemma-cl-nosepq}, the $4$-cycle $p_1Sv_{i+2}p_2$ is not separating, and by Lemma~\ref{lemma-cl-nochord}, $v_{i+2}$ is not adjacent to $p_1$.
 Thus, $v_{i+2}$ has degree three and list of size at least four, which is a contradiction. \end{itemize}